What’s New in Vaginal Rejuvenation? Newer treatment for vaginal and pelvic concerns in women

 Because of fears and because not all women respond to local therapies, newer options are being pursued by women.
 Many women are used to facial and skin rejuvenation with lasers and heat facial therapies are naturally interested to see if these therapies can be applied to the genitals.
 Viveve® is a patented radiofrequency therapy which treats vaginal laxity and has a dual cooling and heating process that help trigger formation of collagen.
 Vaginal stimulating devices can increase muscle strength and tone and are an excellent non-surgical medical option to treat bladder leakage and some sexual dysfunction.

-Pulsed radiofreqency heat with ThermiVa® to stimulate collagen support in the vagina and vulva may be able to help with vaginal laxity and mild urge and stress urinary leakage.
-And vaginal “rejuvenation” with the MonaLisa Touch® laser is currently being studied for effectiveness.
+Pulsed radiofreqency heat with ThermiVa® to stimulate collagen support in the vagina and vulva may possibly be able to help with vaginal laxity and mild urge and stress urinary leakage.
+And so-called "vaginal rejuvenation” with the MonaLisa Touch® laser is currently being studied for effectiveness.
+However, the FDA has recently warned that vaginal lasers may cause scarring and burning and that companies should not market for "vaginal rejuvenation."
+The FDA has cited seven device manufacturers for inappropriate marketing of their devices for "vaginal rejuvenation" procedures.
+They are Alma Lasers, BTL Aesthetics, BTL Industries, Cynosure, InMode, Sciton, and ThermiGen.

-In general, treatment with lasers, vaginal stimulating devices and vaginal probes, just like cosmetic dermatologic procedures, are NOT covered by insurance but paid out of pocket.
+In general, treatment with lasers, vaginal stimulating devices and vaginal probes, just like cosmetic dermatologic procedures, are NOT covered by insurance but paid out of pocket and do NOT have extensive testing.

 However, most prescriptive vaginal estrogen and non-estrogen treatments with pills, tablets, creams, ring, suppositories and the new Imvexxy® vaginal insert treatment will usually have some prescription coverage.